-You will be expected to engage with the course and with your peers every day of the term.
+You will be expected to engage with the course and with your peers throughout the term.
 At the end of the course, you will produce a Term Project, demonstrating your mastery of the course content.

 MORTON ANN GERNSBACHER, PH.D.

 Vilas Research Professor &

 Sir Frederic Bartlett Professor

 MAGernsb@wisc.edu (by appt.)